 - Always reinforce when the desirable behavior is made outside of training.
 By doing this, the desirable behavior is more likely. - Teach other people to reinforce the desirable behavior such as teachers and caregivers.
-The therapist cannot always be with the client and so others have to take the reign and manage the treatment plan.
-But be sure they are trained, understand what to reinforce, and know what the behavioral definition is. - Use natural contingencies/reinforcers when possible.
-A great example comes from a student of mine who was trying to increase her behavior of eating breakfast before class.
+The therapist cannot always be with the client and so others have to take control and manage the treatment plan.
+Be sure they are trained, understand what to reinforce, and know what the behavioral definition is. - Use natural contingencies when possible.
+Let's say you are trying to teach social • skills to a severely introverted client.
+In training, she does well and you reinforce the desirable behavior.
+Armed with new tactics for breaking the ice with a fellow student in class, she goes to class the next day and strikes up a conversation about the weather or the upcoming test.
+The fellow student's response to her, and the continuation of the conversation, serve as reinforcers and occur naturally as a byproduct of her initiating a conversation.
+Another great example comes from a student of mine who was trying to increase her behavior of eating breakfast before class.
 She discovered that she felt more alert and energetic when she ate breakfast then when she did not, which are positive reinforcers, and naturally occurring.
-In fact, she was so happy about this, she jumped four goals and went from her initial goal of eating before class two times a week, to eating breakfast 6-7 times
+In fact, she was so happy about this, she jumped four goals and went from her initial goal of eating before class two times a week, to eating breakfast 6-7 times a week.

-- a week.
 Her behavior generalized beyond simply eating before class to eating breakfast every day when she woke up.
 It should be noted that her distal goal was 5 days, so in her first week of treatment she had already exceeded this goal.
-Way to go. - Practice making the desirable response in other environments during training.
-You can achieve this by imagining these environments, role playing, or setting up the environments to some extent. - Related to the previous strategy, use common stimuli that are present in other environments as much as possible.
+Way to go.

+- Practice making the desirable response in other environments during training.
+You can achieve this by imagining these environments, role-playing, or setting up the environments to some extent. - Related to the previous strategy, use common stimuli that are present in other environments as much as possible.
 An example is a stuffed animal that a child has at home.
-Or have the special education teacher bring the child's desk to the training environment and have him/her sit in it. - Encourage the client to use cues to make the desirable response outside of the training environment.
-These are reminders to engage in the correct behavior and can be any of the antecedent manipulations already discussed or the upcoming discussion of self-instructions.
+Or have the special education teacher bring the child's desk to the training environment and have them sit in it. - Encourage the client to use cues to make the desirable response outside of the training environment.
+These are reminders to engage in the correct behavior and can be any of the antecedent manipulations already discussed.